 KPIs — what to measure on day one

 Reliability KPIs.
-Voice-to-voice p50 and p95 latency (targets ≤ 800 ms and ≤ 1.4 s), tool-call p95 latency, barge-in detection lag (target ≤ 150 ms), error rate on PSTN (SIP 5xx).
-These are the ones that wake you up at 3am.
+Voice-to-voice p50 and p95 latency (targets ≤ 800 ms and ≤ 1.4 s), tool-call p95 latency, barge-in detection lag (target ≤ 150 ms), and PSTN error rate (SIP 5xx).
+These are the ones that wake you at 3am.

 Build vs buy — the only useful checklist